Sunnydayz77/the-plus-side/README.md

 #### Libraries and API Endpoint Documentation

-> _Link to API Endpoint documentation (and any other 3rd party libraries you plan on incorporating)_

 |     Library                          | Description                                                  |
 | :----------------------------------: | :----------------------------------------------------------- |
 | Rails Documentation                  | _Ruby on Rails Library._                                     |